schpeterzon/schpeterzon/README.md

-╭──────────────────────────────────────────────╮
-│ SATYI HOMELAB                                │
+# SATYI HOMELAB
-│                                              │
-│ Python • Kubernetes • Proxmox VE • Linux     │
+Python • Kubernetes • Proxmox VE • Linux

-│                                              │
-│ Building production-grade infrastructure at  │
+- Building production-grade infrastructure at home.
-│ home.                                        │
-╰──────────────────────────────────────────────╯

-My homelab is where I design, deploy, and test production-inspired systems using Kubernetes, Proxmox, Linux, and Python.
+- My homelab is where I design, deploy, and test production-inspired systems using Kubernetes, Proxmox, Linux, and Python.

-Outside of infrastructure, I enjoy building open-source software that simplifies homelab management or some process at my work.
+- I enjoy building open-source software that simplifies homelab management or some process at my work.

 ## Infrastructure